-Let’s Discuss how the Pandemic may have changed home design
+Let’s Discuss how Covid may have changed home design

 Home design trends are showing a focus on creating a home with equal considerations towards living and working spaces, as well as a need for spaces that promote health, well-being, and relaxation.